Rajwrita/Zusa/content/pages/index.md

           we however face a financial constraint that stops us from being a financial support to more and more causes.

+          Sharing the message on various social media platforms and spreading the cause does help in amplifying the voices of those in need.
+          However, if we can combine the idea of sharing the message of a fundraiser and simultaneously aid the cause financially through those shares, it becomes a win-win situation.

         actions:
           - label: Learn More
             url: /features